damonwindsor97/first-custom-api/README.md

 ### Installation

- 1. You must enter the following password into the Terminal
+ 1. You must enter the following password into the Terminal (Windows Users)
 ```sh
    $env:SECRET_KEY="password1234"
    ```